brandonguigo/k8s-local-bench/docs/commands/destroy.md

 Developer note:

-- Add unit tests for the `utils/kind` helper to simulate create/delete and background process management.
-- Consider adding a `--force` flag for non-interactive deletion in the future.
+- Consider adding a `--force` flag for non-interactive deletion in the future and expand unit tests around `utils/kind` helpers.